mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 Goals
 -----

-This showcase explores the coexistence of different wireless technologies in the same frequency band.
 Different wireless technologies sometimes operate in the same frequency range.
 For example, both IEEE 802.11 and IEEE 802.15.4 have versions that use the 2.4 GHz ISM band.
-As the two technologies share the same frequency range, their signals can interfere.
+As such, the signals of the two protocols can interfere.

-INET has support for simulating the simultaneous operation of different wireless protocols in the same frequency band.
+INET has support for simulating the interference of different wireless protocols.
 Simulation can be used to examine how the different protocols interact and affect each other's operation.
-This showcase demonstrates the coexistence of 802.11 and 802.15.4 models through an example simulation.
+This showcase demonstrates the coexistence of INET's 802.11 and 802.15.4 models.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/wireless/coexistence <https://github.com/inet-framework/inet-showcases/tree/master/wireless/coexistence>`__